top of page

 • Up to 50% of project costs (70% for sustainability-related projects in 2025).

-• Branding, automation, overseas expansion and process innovation
+• Branding, automation, overseas expansion, and process innovation.

 "EDG is ideal for companies wanting to compete regionally while building operational resilience."
+Rachel Chen, SME Strategy Advisor, Enterprise SG

-What PSG covers:
+What PSG Covers:

-• Up to 50% of pre-approved digital tools and equipment to boost productivity.
+• Up to 50% of pre-approved digital tools and equipment.

-What SFEC entails:
+What SFEC Entails:

 • Can be used for workforce upskilling and leadership development.